MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_PUSHBUTTON_DIMMER_MQTT.md

     - `T_Long`: configures the time parameter specifing the decoding time for long key press.
 Defaults to 400mS.
 When this timespan is reached while pushing the pushbutton a long push is detected on input `PB`.

 ### __Function Block Behaviour__
 This MQTT function block is a wrapper of the `DIMM_I` function block in the OSCAT building library enhanced with additional functionality in order to be able to emit MQTT events for single, double, long and dimmer events.
-To fully understand it's logic it's adviced to give the documentation present in [the OSCAT building library docs](http://www.oscat.de/images/OSCATBuilding/oscat_building100_en.pdf) a good read (page 52).
+To fully understand it's logic it's advised to give the documentation present in [the OSCAT building library docs](http://www.oscat.de/images/OSCATBuilding/oscat_building100_en.pdf) a good read (page 52).

 ### __MQTT Event Behaviour__
 Requires method call `InitMQTT` to enable MQTT capabilities.